Alma Learetta Tyson, Esq.

 I have always been interested in history, literature, and the beauty of language.
 I wanted to become a member of the profession that had advance the cause of civil rights.
 At an early age, I was impressed by the eloquence, persistence, and effectiveness of a United States Attorney in Chicago, who brought corrupt judges and attorneys to justice.
 I was impressed that the law allowed reasonable people to disagree but resolve still their differences.
 I was impressed with lawyers who argued against discrimination and for social change.
 I marveled at the eloquence of Barbara Jordan and watched in disbelief when a President of the United States was pressured at of office.
 I wanted to apart of that process.

 I had the privilege of working for the U.S. Attorney’s Office upon graduation from law school and during my brief stay there, I was energized by the possibilities of change – of actually making a difference.
 My studies in Psychology, Criminal Justice, and my legal education blended perfectly with this work.
-The experiences I had acquired prior to attending law school, teaching undergraduate students, marketing capital equipment for a Fortune 500 Corporation and auditing Medicare vendors for state government were also very helpful in taking on this fascinating job.
+The experiences I had acquired prior to attending law school, teaching undergraduate students, marketing capital equipment for a Fortune 500 Corporation and auditing Medicare vendors for state government were also very helpful in taking on a fascinating career.